jeff-follestad/Team-Profile-Generator/README.md

 * Additional functionality provided by Inquirer.

-* TPB leverages Jest for testing.
+* TPG leverages Jest for testing.

 * Styling enhanced through the use of Materialize CSS